 Getting PR coverage is a great way to raise the profile of your business but convincing journalists to write about your business is not easy.
-Leading media training expert Tom Maddocks reveals five common mistakes that people make when dealing with the media and explains how to get it right
+Tom Maddocks of Media Training Associates reveals five common mistakes that people make when dealing with the media and explains how to get it right

 Making smart use of the media can be a highly effective (and cheap!) marketing tool for small firms, but it is always surprising how many small business owners don't make the effort, or fail to grab the opportunity.
 They are either scared of talking to the media for fear of being misquoted or respresented in a negative way.
 Or they think no-one would be interested in them.
 Here are five mistakes people make that are easy to avoid.